Faire Wholesale Reviews 2026: Is It Worth It for Independent Brands?

 How to Grow Wholesale That’s Not Dependent on Faire

 Even if Faire is working well for you, it’s crucial to think about Faire as one tool in your toolkit — not as your entire wholesale strategy.
-The method we teach in the Wholesale In a Box course does guide you to use the marketplaces effectively, but we also advocate a more active approach that can complement your efforts on the marketplaces (or replace the marketplaces if you prefer.)
+The method we teach in the Wholesale In a Box course does guide you to use the marketplaces effectively (and if Faire specifically is your focus, our Making Faire Work course goes deep on exactly that), but we also advocate a more active approach that can complement your efforts on the marketplaces (or replace the marketplaces if you prefer.)

 We advocate for a balance of direct outreach to shops (in which all of the relationships with stores are between you and the store with 0% commissions) and using the wholesale marketplaces in smart ways.
 This more balanced approach has a few advantages: